intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/tools/evaluation/data_augmentation/README.md

 CPU, CUDA

 ## 3. Installation
-Please ensure the installation of NeuralChat first by following the commands.
+Please ensure the installation of requirements for NeuralChat and retrieval plugin first by following the commands.
 ```
 git clone https://github.com/intel/intel-extension-for-transformers.git
 cd intel-extension-for-transformers/intel_extension_for_transformers/neural_chat